 The picture met with adoration from critics and fans alike, proving to be a hit at the box office by raking in over $500 million worldwide.
 Thirty years later, the film is considered an action genre classic and a rare example of when a movie sequel ends up significantly better than the original.

-Here are all the reasons why Terminator 2: Judgment Day isn’t just the best sci-fi action movie of all time, but remains king of all action movies to this day.
+Here's why Terminator 2: Judgment Day isn't just the best sci-fi action movie of all time, but remains king of all action movies to this day.

 1. The Performances

 According to Emma Thompson—who worked with Schwarzenegger on the film Junior—Schwarzenegger is very up-front about his lack of natural acting ability.
 In playing a machine that has to learn how to talk and act like a human, that lack of acting talent became an asset.